Ramonmelod/vehicle-inspection-status/README.md

 ```

-obs.: For using the sqlcm you need to install the `mssql-tools`
+obs.: For using the sqlcmd you need to install the `mssql-tools`

-- You can access the docker container withe the command below:
+- You can access the docker container with the command below:

 ```sh
 docker exec -it mssql_server bin/bash